ancuong1610/witness-agent-vscode/README.md

 exist.
 Decisions, context, delegated work, and handovers can be silently lost at every session boundary.

-Witness addresses this by externalizing continuity into `.witness/`: a local structured artifacts that a fresh coding-agent session can load selectively to resume safely.
+Witness addresses this by externalizing continuity into `.witness/`: a repo-local directory of structured artifacts that a fresh coding-agent session can load selectively to resume safely.

 You keep coding normally with Copilot, Claude Code, Codex, Superpowers, or another coding agent.
 Witness runs in the background and helps your coding agent remember the project safely.